OS Chapter 6

 Note that applications may spend lots of time in critical sections and therefore this is not a good solution

-Semaphore Implementation \u000Bwith no Busy waiting
+Semaphore Implementation with no Busy waiting

 With each semaphore there is an associated waiting queue

-Each entry in a waiting queue has two data items:\u00A0value (of type integer)\u00A0pointer to next record in the list
+Each entry in a waiting queue has two data items:

-Two operations:block – place the process invoking the operation on the appropriate waiting queuewakeup – remove one of processes in the waiting queue and place it in the ready queue
+wakeup – remove one of processes in the waiting queue and place it in the ready queue

 Deadlock and Starvation